StevePro7/CandyKidSMS_New/README.md

 In theory, this is now no longer required because I use the collision type to determine this In fact - I don't need to set the collision type because I can just check if the tile = '1' i.e. is a tree then an actor should not go into that tile...

+20/02/2020
+01.
+If invincible and death trees then allow to go on border but not wrap around esp. if exits are closed - must only wrap around when exits public and in the exits

+02.
+Adi and Suz need to calc 2x tiles in front of CK - must ensure that these do not go outside boundary of [0-13]